wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-2.md

 * **Client(s) Wants and Needs**: What does the client want and need out of the permaculture space?
 * **Site Overview**: What is the site like in terms of space available, topography and other physical features?

-The results of the three sections are summarised below.
+The results of the interview are summarised below.

 ### Client Profile

 In order to know what setup to create, we must establish who exactly will be utilising the space.
 Insights determined from this will dictate what will be planted, where they will be planted and what other non-living structures will be present on the property.

 Two persons live on the property with two very different routines, interests and physical capabilities.
-I (obviously) am interested in and have some knowledge about agriculture, whereas my mum would only very rarely venture into the backyard to harvest a few herbs to cook with.
+I (obviously) am interested in and have some knowledge about agriculture, whereas my mum very rarely ventures into the backyard to pick a few herbs to cook with.
 Given this information, the best location to plant herbs would be as near to the kitchen as possible.

 On average I spend about 7hrs-9hrs per week gardening, which means that a low maintenance setup would be a priority.
 The budget will also be kept small, so there will be an emphasis on recycling and utilising low cost or free resources; for example, utilising spare concrete block to build garden beds.
 I have a background in research, experimentation and development , so naturally a specific space dedicated to experimentation will be factored in.